urbandataanalytics/bento-components/src/components/Icon/README.md

 ## Props

-Table below contains all types of the props available in the FormGroup component.
+Table below contains all types of the props available in the Icon component.

 | Name        | Type            | Default    | Description                                                                                                                                                 |
 | :---------- | :-------------- | :--------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------- |